 An opt-in page is basically a website online where you can collect the email address of the people that purchased your book.
 Amazon does not provide book sellers with this information, therefore, you need to ask for it.

 To do this, either register the domain name of your book or use a subdomain on your existing site.
 For example, I tried to get WordPressRevealed.com but it was already registered by someone else.
 So instead I created an opt-in page for buyers at TheWPClassroom.com/WPRevealed/ (this URL no longer works).

 On the page I offer to give bonus video training of how to set up WordPress in exchange for an email address.

-I'm not going to dive in to how to create a website or how to create an opt-in page in this little tutorial because that's the sort of thing that I really dive deep in to inside the book and inside the WordPress Classroom.
-However, it is very simply to do with WordPress and a theme like Optimize Press…
+I’m not going to dive in to how to create a website or how to create an opt-in page in this little tutorial because that’s the sort of thing that I really dive deep in to inside the book and inside the WordPress Classroom.
+However, it is very simply to do with a tool like Clickfunnels (Clickfunnels vs Leadpages).